khaledgomaa/Ecommerece-frontend-for-users-web-api-csly/README.md

-this project is the frontend for web api csly project as a backend so this project allows users to purchase products. just download csly web api project from here : https://github.com/khaledgomaa/Ecommerce-Website-CSLY-web-api-.git and also download this project and run npm install to install the required node_modules then run the server backend (csly web aip) then run this project and have fun =D
+this project is the frontend for web api csly project as a backend so this project allows users to purchase products. just download csly web api project from here : https://github.com/khaledgomaa/Ecommerce-Website-CSLY-web-api-.git and also download this project and run npm install to install the required node_modules then run the server backend (csly web api) then run this project and have fun =D

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.